 Chocolate covered peanut butter balls

 Peanut butter and chocolate are meant to be together.
 These balls are coated in a chocolate shell, which is simply melted chocolate chips.
 To melt chocolate, place chips in a microwave-safe bowl and heat in the microwave on 50% power level.
 Start with 1 minute, stir the chips.
 Repeat on 50% power level, stirring every 20 seconds until smooth.
 If the chocolate starts to firm up during the dipping process, place back in the microwave for another 20 seconds.
 Never add water to melted chocolate!
+See more tips for how to melt chocolate here.

 Can you freeze peanut butter balls?